biegehydra/EasyCsv-Dotnet/README.md

 EasyCsv uses [CsvHelper](https://joshclose.github.io/CsvHelper/) to read and write CSV files.
 CsvHelper is licensed under the [Microsoft Public License (Ms-PL)](https://opensource.org/licenses/MS-PL).
 We would like to thank the authors and contributors of CsvHelper for their work on this excellent library.

+## Licensing

+Note, all packages are licensed under an MIT license except all the code in the EasyCsv.Components folder, which is licensed under AGPL-3.0 License

 ## Known Issues and Limitations

 License